An Echolls Family Christmas: Ratings

 In its original broadcast, "An Echolls Family Christmas" received 1.90 million viewers, ranking 109th of 111 in the weekly rankings.
 This episode is the lowest-rated episode of the first season.

 Reviews

 The episode was critically acclaimed.
 In a glowing review, Rowan Kaiser, writing for The A.V.
 Club, stated that "this episode works at every level: it's tense, it's funny, it's light, it's dark, it stands alone, it builds up the plot, it's plausible, and it's surprising."
 The reviewer also wrote that "It also allows for some wonderful bits of dramatic irony."
-He also praised the poker game, the guest stars, Keith's storyline, and the episode's Christmas feel.
+She also praised the poker game, the guest stars, Keith's storyline, and the episode's Christmas feel.
 Television Without Pity gave the episode an "A+," its first such rating for the series.

 Price Peterson of TV.com also gave a positive review.
 In his episode verdict, the reviewer wrote that "This episode WORKED.
 There are few things better than seeing a bad person get reformed…Plus I just love me a Christmas episode, you know?"